-Finally, last but not least, designed as an informative as well as practical and thought-provoking event, the Forum intends to raise awareness of the importance of a common shared space for the arts and the law among its participants, and beyond.
+Designed as an informative as well as practical and thought-provoking event, the Art Law Forumintends to democratize the legal processes relating to artistic expression and raise awareness of the importance of a common shared space for the arts and the law among its participants, and beyond.